AdventureSpoiled/heic-to-jpg-converter/README.md

 # HEIC to JPG Converter

-A simple javascript code to convert HEIC images files to JPG format and optionally deletes the original HEIC files after conversion.
+A simple tool to convert HEIC images files to JPG format and optionally deletes the original HEIC files after conversion.

 ## Why Use This?